FokGlad/homelab-to-cloudlab/01-Motivation.md

 ## The Problem: Energy Cost

-Running a full data center at home 24/7 is expensive.
-The Proxmox node, TrueNAS storage, switch, firewall, and a Raspberry Pi in the DMZ — all powered on continuously, all adding to the electricity bill.
+Running a homelab 24/7 can be expensive.
+The Proxmox node, TrueNAS storage, switch, firewall — all powered on continuously, all adding to the electricity bill.
 Roughly 20-25 EUR/month for the rack alone.

 The instinct was simple: don't run everything at home, all the time.